DallanQ/race_for_the_galaxy/Manual.md

 Thus, depending on the bonus chosen with the Explore action, a player can either have more cards to select from or gain an extra card to keep.

-The powers of various cards can alter these rules if a player has them in their

-tableau, possibly providing extra card draws or allowing a player to keep additional cards.
+The powers of various cards can alter these rules if a player has them in their tableau, possibly providing extra card draws or allowing a player to keep additional cards.

-Action: draw 2 cards; keep 1, discard the other.

-All explore draws are done before any player discards.

-Bonus (based on the action card chosen): draw 5 more cards or draw 1 more card and keep 1 more card.

-Example: with this Explore power, a player (with no bonus) would draw four cards and keep two of them.

-rftg_rules.indd

-.. :

-## Ii: Develop
+### II: Develop

 Action: each player places a development card from their hand face down, or no card if a player doesn't intend to place a development.
 Once all players have done so, they simultaneously turn them face up and then pay for them.